open-trackers/GroutLib/README.md

 # GroutLib

-Shared data layer and business logic for the Gym Routine Tracker, presently available as an iOS app and independent WatchOS app.
+Shared data layer and business logic for the Gym Routine Tracker, presently available as an iOS app and independent watchOS app.

 If there is ever a macOS implementations, it should include this package.